ocaml-sf/learn-ocaml/README.md

 Authors and Acknowledgements
 ----------------------------

-Learn OCaml is a software by OCamlPro.
+Learn-OCaml is a software by OCamlPro.

  * The main authors are Benjamin Canou, Çağdaş Bozman and Grégoire Henry.